YuukanOO/uniformcss.com/docs/customization/utility-settings.md

 ## Custom Properties

-The `custom-properties` setting specifies custom properties that the CSS property to include.
+The `custom-properties` setting specifies custom properties to include with each property.
 This can be useful for properties that need to include resetting custom properties such as `background-color`.
 The `custom-properties` setting must be passed in as a map with key value pairs.

 ```scss
 // styles.scss